alfredodeza/konira/README.rst

 .. rubric:: now with 0 calorie syntactic sugar!

-**this is a project NOT YET released**
-I am really close to get it out the door, but this is not yet the case.

 Konira - A Python DSL Testing Framework
 =======================================
 Konira is a tool that allows you to write minimalistic